HOPE Frequently Asked Questions

-- Be listed in the Directory of Open Access Journals (unless the journal is too new for DOAJ eligibility),
+- The journal must be listed in the Directory of Open Access Journals (DOAJ), unless the journal is too new for DOAJ eligibility.

-- Be a member of the Open Access Scholarly Publishers Association or adhere to its Code of Conduct,
+- The publisher must be a member of the Open Access Scholarly Publishers Association or adhere to its Code of Conduct.

-- Have a policy to substantially waive fees in case of economic hardship.
-Currently, all of the major open-access publishers satisfy these conditions.
+- The journal must have a policy to waive or substantially discount fees in case of economic hardship.

 We trust requesters to make appropriate decisions about the quality of the publication venue and the value of its services in relation to the fees it charges.
-As we gain experience with administering the fund, we may institute further procedures for vetting venues.Back to top
+As we gain experience with administering the fund, we may institute further procedures for vetting journals.

 Q: What if the research in the article was grant-funded?

-There is no limit on the number of articles reimbursed, except that authors may receive reimbursement for up to a total of $3,000 per fiscal year for all article processing fees.
-Reimbursement can cover 100% of fees up to the cap.
+Apart from this cap, reimbursements can cover 100% of fees, and there is no limit on the number of fees reimbursed.
 Unused amounts do not roll over to future years.
 Exceptions to the $3,000 cap may be made based on availability of funds.

 Q: What if there are multiple authors on an article?